Gnomon Instructor and Senior Concept Artist Kyle Brown shares a groundbreaking workflow

 Part #3: Refining and Adding Details in ZBrush

 The fun part!
 Well it’s all fun, but this is where the piece starts to come together in sculpt.
 I blocked out some interesting greeble pieces for the shoulder pauldrons that I convert to insert meshes and apply them to single sided planes as Nanomesh.
 I do this so these pieces are instances and not committed geometry yet, and this gives me the option to switch them out on the fly or switch them for another conceptual iteration.

 The next part of the costume I focus on is the quilted skirt piece.
 Another bit of costume that I can tackle right inside of ZBrush now thanks to Dynamics.
-This will give some nice gravity and initial folds that will look good in tandem with the poses inside of Character Creator 3.
+This will give some nice gravity and initial folds that will look good in tandem with the character poses inside of Character Creator 3.
 It starts as simple geometry cut out and shrunk to the surface so it feels like it is actually draping off of my character.